falconmick/tdd-demo/packages/slide/slides.md

 ````

 <!--
-Now that we have our failing test due to our implementation returning null what would be the correct solution to update
-our implementation to such that the test passed?

-{Click}

-That's right, we find the solution that takes the least effort to satisfy all the existing tests.
+{click} That's right, we find the solution that takes the least effort to satisfy all the existing tests.
 Which just so happens
 to mean we return a new result object with true pasted directly inside of it.
 We are taking the simplest approach
 because as much as we think we know the solution, as we add more and more tests to cover each requirement
 the actual end implementation will show itself.